 4. How many refugees have been resettled to the U.S. this year and where do they come from?

-In 2020, the U.S. welcomed refugees from more than 60 countries, with the vast majority arriving from the Democratic Republic of the Congo, Myanmar, Ukraine, Afghanistan and Iraq.
+In 2021, the U.S. welcomed refugees from 50 countries, with the vast majority arriving from the Democratic Republic of the Congo, Syria, Afghanistan, Ukraine, and Myanmar.

 5. What are the top states in the U.S. for refugee resettlement?

-Refugees have resettled in every state, with California, Washington, Texas and New York resettling the most refugees in 2020.
+Refugees have resettled in every state, with California, Texas, New York and Kentucky resettling the most refugees in 2021.

 What can you do to help resettled refugees in the U.S.?